 Frequently Asked Family Law Questions

-Hunter Law Group can help you deal with all of the issues you may be handling
+in family law.
+He can help you deal with all of the issues you may be

-during this tough time and fight for the best solution for you and your
+handling during this tough time and fight for the best solution for you

-family.
-If you have further questions, do not hesitate to get in touch
+and your family.
+If you have further questions, do not hesitate to get

 What is a legal separation?
 Is it different from a divorce?